rnash-01/rnnvocalsynthesis/DOC.md

 #### `RNN.forward_pass(self, input)`

-This method performs a forward pass through the network, across however many timesteps there are.
+This method performs a forward pass through the network; one timestep

 - `input` (*Matrix[]*) - the input samples to the network